tadgy/gitattributesdb/README.md

 Tracking Extra Files
 --------------------
-`gitattributesdb` has the ability to store/restore the attributes of extra files on the filesystem that are **not** tracked in the git repository.
+`gitattributesdb` has the ability to store/restore the attributes of extra paths on the filesystem that are **not** tracked in the git repository.

 This is useful, for example, to track the attributes of `/etc/shadow`, without checking that file itself into git (and thus storing sensitive data in a potentially publicly accessible git repository).

-To achieve this, the path to the file (relative to the root of the git repository) must be added to a special file, `.gitattributesdb-extra`, which should be placed in the root of the repository.
+To achieve this, the path (relative to the root of the git repository) must be added to a special file, `.gitattributesdb-extra`, which should be placed in the root of the repository.

-To add files to the "extra" files database, use:
+To add paths to the "extra" files database, use:
 ```
-printf "%s" "<filename>" | base64 -w 0 >>.gitattributesdb-extra
+{ printf "%s" <path> | base64 -w 0; printf "\\n"; } >>.gitattributesdb-extra
 ```
 Where `<filename>` is a file relative to the repository root.